abhineet123/MTF/Config/ReadMe.md

 		Description:
 			show the current location of the object in the ground truth in an OpenCV window;
 			this is always shown as a green color bounding box;
-			only matters if show_cv_window is enabled and the conditions required for ground truth to be available as specified for show_tracking_error are satisfied;
+			only matters if mtf_visualize is enabled and the conditions required for ground truth to be available as specified for show_tracking_error are satisfied;
 		Possible Values:
 			0: Disable
 			1: Enable